 Between State Street’s big transformation into a pedestrian promenade and the continuation of creative parklets, Downtown and the Funk Zone channel that European outdoor dining vibe—with a Californian twist, of course.

-One of Santa Barbara’s most romantic restaurants, Bouchon Santa Barbara expanded their outdoor dining to include seating tucked in the courtyard and laneways of Victoria Court.
-A few tables are situated on an elevated outdoor deck and the overall al fresco ambiance feels very European—complete with peek-a-boo views of the Arlington theatre’s spire.
-Between the stellar service and artful presentation, bouchon has maintained their signature relaxed fine dining flair.
+One of Santa Barbara’s most romantic restaurants, Bouchon Santa Barbara expanded its outdoor dining to include seating tucked in the courtyard and laneways of Victoria Court.
+A few tables are situated on an elevated outdoor deck and the overall al fresco ambiance feels very European—complete with peek-a-boo views of the Arlington Theatre’s spire.
+Between the stellar service and artful presentation, Bouchon has maintained its signature relaxed fine dining flair.
 It’s a top choice for celebrating a special occasion or simply feasting on standout wine country cuisine in an intimate setting under the stars.

 Another top Tapas spot, Loquita can be found in the Funk Zone on lower State Street.
 The dinner-only restaurant’s patio oozes Santa Barbara ambiance, from the tile work to the abundant bougainvillea.
-A recent patio expansion makes it possible for more lucky diners to savor their Spanish flavors and deliciously noteworthy gin and tonics.
+Additionally, the size of the patio makes it possible for more lucky diners to savor Spanish flavors and deliciously noteworthy gin and tonics.

 Pizza is also the star of the table at Lucky Penny in the Funk Zone.
 The simple menu of griddled paninis, wood-fired pizzas, salads and small plates bursts with vibrant seasonal flavors.
-A new parklet adds even more outdoor space for patrons.
-And you can still get your best shot in front of the often-Instagrammed penny wall!
+Be sure to take photos in front of the highly Instagrammable penny wall!

-A longtime local favorite on a quieter stretch of State Street, Opal Restaurant & Bar offers expanded outdoor seating with views of the historic Arlington Theatre marquee.
-Opal is serving dinner nightly, with many items from the menu regulars know well and love—pizzas, pastas, seafood and classic entrees like filet mignon and chicken picatta.
+A longtime local favorite on a quieter stretch of State Street, Opal Restaurant & Bar offers outdoor seating with views of the historic Arlington Theatre marquee.
+Opal serves dinner nightly, with many items from the menu regulars know well and love—pizzas, pastas, seafood and classic entrees like filet mignon and chicken picatta.

-Diners can now savor cuisine from the popular vendors at the Santa Barbara Public Market in an expanded patio seating area along Victoria Street.
-Victoria Street is currently closed to car traffic between Chapala and State Streets, and the Public Market created an inviting parklet near the front entrance complete with hedges and umbrellas.
+Diners can now savor cuisine from the popular vendors at the Santa Barbara Public Market in patio seating area along Victoria Street, an inviting parklet complete with hedges and umbrellas.
 There’s even a big TV screen for sports fans who want to tune into the MLB and NBA action.
 So, order your food and beverages inside at spots like Empty Bowl, Fala Bar, Corazon Cocina and Wabi Sabi Sushi Bar, and then settle in on the patio to relax and enjoy.

 Family-run Shalhoobs Meat Company is quintessential Santa Barbara through and through.
 Its Funk Zone restaurant was already appointed with a sizable outdoor patio on a concrete lot—it’s a comfortable, relaxed place to enjoy barbecued delights featuring mindfully-sourced proteins and produce.